-How I arrived in Saigon (Ho-Chi-Minh-City) and realised I am a multi-millionaire.
-I learned about the Vietnam War, visited a theatre where puppets dance over the water and took a boat in the jungle.
+That one time when I arrived in Saigon (Ho-Chi-Minh-City) and realised I am a multi-millionaire.
+But also how a sightseeing tour brought me to tears, a theatre where puppets dance on the water and a boat tour right through the jungle.

 Oops, I am multi-millionaire

-The War Remnants Museum costs only 15,000 VND (circa 0.65 US$) and shows different photos, articles from newspapers and some videos about the Vietnam War (1955-1975).
-They tell some really personal stories about different people who got killed in the war or even crueller through war crimes as massacres.
-People, who were born in the last 35 years (some of them are in my age or younger) and have to live with worst deformation of their bodies as consequence of the toxic of Agent Orange.
+The War Remnants Museum costs 40,000 VND (circa 1.75 US$) and shows different photos, articles from newspapers and some videos about the First Indochina War (1946-1954) and the Vietnam War (1955-1975).
+They tell some really personal stories about different people who got killed in the war or even more cruel through war crimes as massacres.
+People who were born in the last 35 years (some of them are my age or younger) have to live with the worst deformation of their bodies due to the toxic Agent Orange.
 But also of victims of the war who lost their legs and/or arms and who are top athletes or painters today.
 I have to admit that I had more than once tears in my eyes.
-Tears because of the incomprehension how so many people can protest all over the world against this war but can not do anything against it.
-Tears because of the never ending possibility of the cruelty of people in killing, destroying and torturing others which make me feel sick and so angry.
-But also tears for the hope the people in these stories can give you about living a successful and happy life whether they have to live with diseases.
+Tears because of the incomprehension of how so many people can protest all over the world against this war but can not do anything against it.
+Tears because of the never-ending possibility of the cruelty of people in killing, destroying and torturing others which make me feel sick and so angry.
+But also tears for the hope that the people in these stories can give you about living a successful and happy life whether they have to live with limitations or diseases.

 Dancing puppets on the water

-One other highlight was the Water Puppet Theatre to me.
+One of my absolute highlights was the Water Puppet Theatre.
 The tradition of the theatre goes back until the 11th century and is from Northern Vietnam.
-The show in Saigon was around 45 minutes long, cost 200,000 VND (on a Sunday evening, circa 8.90 US$) and showed several little stories about animals and humans in the water combined with traditional live music, singing and sometimes speaking (in Vietnamese).
+The show in Saigon was around 45 minutes long.
+I paid 200,000 VND (on a Sunday evening, circa 8.70 US$) and showed several little stories about animals and humans in the water combined with traditional live music, singing and sometimes speaking (in Vietnamese).
 The puppets are made out of wood with lacquering and dance, swim and walk through a small pool.
 The puppeteers are hidden behind a drop.

-Many hotels and travel offices offer different kind of tours.
-Really famous are one-day-tours to the Mekong Delta or the Cu Chi Tunnels.
-I decided to do former.
-Some agencies already offer group tours for 10$.
+Many hotels and travel offices offer different kinds of tours.
+Really famous are one-day tours to the Mekong Delta or the Cu Chi Tunnels.
+I decided to do the former.
+Some agencies already offer group tours for around 10$.
 The Mekong Delta is a region in Southern Vietnam.
-The Mekong is a huge river which extend over six countries: besides the Vietnam also China, Myanmar, Thailand, Cambodia and Laos.
+The Mekong is a huge river that extends over six countries: Vietnam also China, Myanmar, Thailand, Cambodia and Laos.
 I would guess most Mekong Delta tours offer a similar programme.
-We went to a little temple on our way and at the Mekong Delta we took a boat, tried some tea and domestic fruits.
+We went to a little temple on our way and at the Mekong Delta, we took a boat, tried some tea and domestic fruits.
 We went to a coconut farm, rode in a horse-drawn carriage and of course the highlight – taking a rowing boat along the different canals.